underworlds-robot/underworlds/doc/index.rst

-either returns the world ``test`` if it already exists (some other component may have created it, for instance) or it creates a new one (which becomes immediately visible and accessible to every other software components connected to the Underworlds server).
+either returns the world ``test`` if it already exists (some other component may have created it, for instance) or it creates a new one (which becomes immediately visible and accessible to every other software components connected to the underworlds server).

 Next, we can access the scene and the timeline attached to this world: